 How do I even begin to describe the dangerous enigma that is Littlefinger?
 We begin to suspect that he only has his best interest in mind when he betrays Eddard Stark at the end of season one, ultimately leading to Ned’s execution.
-The point is further hammered in when he informs on the Tyrells and stops their plot to marry Sansa to Loras and gives one of his employees to Joffrey to abuse and murder after learning she’s been informing on him.
+The point is further hammered in when he informs on the Tyrells and stops their plot to marry Sansa to Loras.
+After finding one of his brothel employees has been informing on him, he turns her over to Joffrey, resulting in her abuse and murder.

 “She was a bad investment on my part.”

-The final shock is not when he kills his wife Lady Lysa Arryn after confessing his undying love for her sister, but actually when Lysa reveals that she actually murdered Jon Arryn for Petyr.
-That’s right, Littlefinger is actually the one who started the war of the five kings, blaming it on the Lannisters to make the lions and wolves fight each other so he could play both sides to his advantage.
+The final shock is not when he kills his wife Lady Lysa Arryn after confessing his undying love for her sister, but actually when Lysa reveals that she murdered Jon Arryn at Petyr’s request.
+That’s right, Littlefinger is actually the one who started The War of Five Kings, blaming it on the Lannisters to make the lions and wolves fight each other so he could play both sides to his advantage.
 It made us reconsider everything we thought we know about the show, and lets us know that Petyr was scheming and murdering before we ever knew him.
 I guess we shouldn’t have been so surprised after his little speech in season three.

 “Chaos isn’t a pit.
 Chaos is a ladder.
 Many who try to climb it fail and never get to try again.
 The fall breaks them.
 And some are given a chance to climb, but they refuse.
 They cling to the realm, or the gods, or love.
 Illusions.
 Only the ladder is real.
 The climb is all there is.”